m8sec/EAPrimer/README.md

 ## Invoke-EAPrimer.ps1
 The main purpose for writing EAPrimer.exe was to act as a support, or "Primer", for executing assemblies.
 Ultimately allowing for an "execute_assembly" module in pentest frameworks such as <a href="https://github.com/m8sec/ActiveReign">ActiveReign</a> and <a href="https://github.com/byt3bl33d3r/CrackMapExec">CrackMapExec</a>.
-The PowerShell script allows for added flexibility to create these modules  *(coming soon)*.
+The PowerShell script allows for added flexibility to create these modules.

+> ⚠️ Alternate methods have since been used to more efficiently load .NET assemblies in memory.
+However, I have kept this file in the repo as an additional PoC.

 #### Usage:
 ```powershell